muxi1998/GAI-android/README.md

 The application follows a service-based architecture where each AI capability (LLM, VLM, ASR, TTS) is implemented as an Android service.
 Each service supports multiple backends with graceful fallback:

-1. Primary MTK backend (🚧 Still in development...)
+1. Primary MediaTek backend (🚧 Still in development...)
 2. ⭐️ Open-source alternatives (Executorch/Sherpa)
 3. Android system defaults